Deepanshusingh21/Artificial-camera/README.md

 # Artificial-camera
-In this project enhance the functionality of camera like recording is start when someone or any object detected.
-Its help to reduce the waste of memory and easy to find something.
-It has many module like detection, color detection, movement sound etc
+In this project, I enhanced the camera's functionality so that recording starts when a person or object is detected.
+This helps reduce memory usage and makes it easier to find specific footage.
+The system includes several modules, such as motion detection, color detection, sound detection, and more